AI Search Optimization

 Where Glean fits best:

-- Not ideal for: teams that need response scoring against verified ground truth
+• Not ideal for: teams that need citation scoring against verified ground truth for every answer

 Limitations and watch-outs:

-Decision trigger: Choose Glean if your first need is internal knowledge access at scale.
+Decision trigger: Choose Glean if you want internal knowledge surfacing across the workplace.

 Best by Scenario